Gowtham-app-developer/Flutter-Interview-Questions/Basics.md

 - Dart supports the Following Data Types (i.e.) Numbers (int, double), Strings, Booleans, Lists (also known as Arrays), Maps, Runes (for expressing Unicode character in a String) and Symbols
 - In Dart, We can declare the Value using Data Type (i.e.) String, int, etc (or) using var.
 - By using 'var' it will be inferred as data type automatically by compiler.
-- __NOTE:__ All data types in Dart are Objects.
+- __Note:__ All data types in Dart are Objects.
 Therefore, their initial value is default by 'null' unless we initialize the Values.

 __Example__